iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 sign up for an account, download it and ngrok will be ready to go.
 Also notice that if you are pair programming in a LAN, there is no need for ngrok as you may simply ssh using the private IPs.
-In our case, we are a couple states apart so some kind of port forwarding or reverse tunneling is needed.
+In our case, we are some 1000 kilometers away so some kind of port forwarding or reverse tunneling is more than needed.

 Also ensure that you have a terminal based text editor: neovim, vim, emacs, nano, ed etc.